How to Install Visual Studio Code on Fedora 39/38/37 Linux

-Section 1: Install Visual Studio Code
+Method 1: Install Visual Studio Code via RPM

 Before diving into the installation process, ensuring your Fedora system is up-to-date is crucial.
 This practice helps avoid potential issues during the installation and keeps your system running smoothly.
-To update your Fedora system, open a terminal and execute the following command:

 sudo dnf upgrade --refresh

-Step 2: Import Visual Studio Code RPM
+Import Visual Studio Code RPM

-Import the GPG key: To verify the authenticity of the installed packages, start by importing the GPG key with this command:
+To verify the authenticity of the installed packages, start by importing the GPG key with this command:

 sudo rpm --import https://packages.microsoft.com/keys/microsoft.asc

-Add the repository: Next, import the repository using the command below.
+Next, import the repository using the command below.
 This command creates a new repository file with the necessary configuration to access the Visual Studio Code packages:

 printf "[vscode]\nname=packages.microsoft.com\nbaseurl=https://packages.microsoft.com/yumrepos/vscode/\nenabled=1\ngpgcheck=1\nrepo_gpgcheck=1\ngpgkey=https://packages.microsoft.com/keys/microsoft.asc\nmetadata_expire=1h" | sudo tee -a /etc/yum.repos.d/vscode.repo